Lead concerns for gardeners: Mitigating risk

 - Remove soil particles and dust from vegetables.
-Make sure to peel your root vegetables, remove the outer layers of leafy vegetables and wash any fruit and vegetables thoroughly in clean, filtered water.
+Peel your root vegetables, remove the outer layers of leafy vegetables and wash any fruit and vegetables thoroughly in clean, filtered water.

 - Do not grow edible produce if soil lead levels exceed the recommended guidelines.
-Cover up the soil and create a raised bed with fresh uncontaminated soil for produce, especially root vegetables and leafy greens.
+Cover the existing soil with a barrier and build a raised bed for produce, especially root vegetables and leafy greens.

-- Although uncommon, plants grown in high-lead soils have the potential to accumulate lead in their roots.
+- Plants grown in high-lead soils have the potential to accumulate lead in their roots.
 Avoid composting root crops that have been grown in high lead conditions with poor soil quality.
 This can contaminate your compost pile.

-- If lead levels in your soil are above the EPA’s recommended 300 ppm, prevent children from playing or gardening in that soil, and do not leave bare soil accessible.
+- If lead levels in your soil are above the Environmental Protection Agency’s (EPA) recommended 400 parts per million (ppm), prevent children from playing or gardening in that soil, and do not leave bare soil accessible.

 - Use a dense layer of sod in your yard and keep kid’s play areas away from bare soil.

 Unless you dilute your soil or amend it, there is very little you can do to reduce the concentration of lead in your soil.
 Therefore, it is important to take the appropriate measures to protect yourself and your children from the risks associated with lead exposure.